Signs of spring excite Gran but she is worried by news of pending development of her beloved woods.

 She quotes a so-called reliable report of Nightingale heard at Fryern Hill on the morning of the 22nd and though she may have heard one giving its “characteristic slow notes” on the 19th at Brambridge, she could not be certain.
-Nightingale, like Wood Warbler, also regularly recorded in numbers in the birch woods along Hiltingbury Road, is very much a bird of the past there nowadays.
+Nightingale, like the Wood Warbler, also regularly recorded in numbers in the birch woods along Hiltingbury Road then, is very much a bird of the past there nowadays.

 Dad used to tell me of all the Nightingales along Hocombe Road, the colony apparently located just west of the tarmac road into Cranbury Park).

 Gran mentions them breeding and singing along the border shrubs of Hiltingbury Lake, regrettably a wild and semi-natural place no longer, but somewhat manicured and arguably over-populated by fishermen and dog-walkers – from the Nightingale point of view.